 My name is Vincent M. Tutiakoff, Sr., the Mayor of the City of Unalaska.
 I am also Chairman of the Board of the Unalaska Corporation, the village corporation, formed under ANCSA.
-Also, I am the Traditional Chief for the Qawalangin Tribe.
+Also, I am

 OC received 128,000 acres of land under ANCSA on Unalaska, Amaknak, Umnak, and Sedanka Islands.
 I have lived in Unalaska for almost 75 years and have been to several of these areas in Alaska and the Aleutian Islands, and also have seen the contamination in such villages as Nikolski, Atka, Attu, Shemya, Adak, St. Paul, Chernofski, and Fort Glenn on Umnak Island.